If you haven’t read My Journey through PTSD, Panic, and Anxiety Attacks Pt. 1 yet, I highly recommend that you do!

 What was it exactly that triggered my anxiety and panic attacks?
 It was simple: any contact from a man, even a hug.

 Figure out if it is a particular trigger or general.

 In my case, it was general.
 My trigger applied to ALL men, including the ones that I had eventually learned I could trust and who were helping me.

 Start slow and work through the fear.

 This only worked when I was with someone I already trusted.
-Had I tried this on a complete stranger, I probably would have given up and went back to square one, or given up all together.
+Had I tried this on a complete stranger, I probably would have given up and went back to square one, or given up altogether.
 I had to endure sitting next to my friends.
 While this is enjoyable for some people, for me it was hell.
-By sitting NEXT to them, I mean with their leg touching mine, or reaching over me for something.
+By sitting NEXT to them, I mean with their leg touching mine or reaching over me for something.
 It was torture and it took a long time before we could move onto the next phase.

 Once you have accomplished one small feat, move onto the next.

 The next was getting comfortable with touch.
 That meant hugs.
 A lot of tears were involved in this phase because of my anxiety and panic.
 My entire body would shake uncontrollably, even though I was with men that I actually trusted.

 Self-Talk Yourself Through the Anxiety and Panic Attacks.

 I had to work through on my own once I had another boyfriend.
 His hugs and his kisses and his patience with me.
 Luckily, I had someone who already knew my situation and was very patient with me.
 One touch on my arm sent me into a fit of shaking, heart racing, and palms sweating.
 I had to tell myself over and over in my head that he wasn’t going to hurt me, that he wasn’t like other guys, and that I knew I could trust him.
 He was my best friend after all, and still is!
 Working up to a kiss was almost next to impossible, so that didn’t come right away.
 Eventually, with a lot of practice of hugs and some kisses, I was able to relax.